opennode/waldur-core/docs/guide/monitoring-as-a-service.rst

 1. Creation.
 Issue POST request to template_group provision endpoint with project and name fields.

-2. To get list of all available for instance advance zabbix services - issue GET request against **/api/zabbix/** with
+2. To get list of all available for instance advanced zabbix services - issue GET request against **/api/zabbix/** with
    parameters:

     - project=<instance project>
-    - tag=advance
+    - tag=advanced

 3. To create host for instance - issue POST request against **/api/zabbix-hosts/** with instance url as scope.
 Check endpoint details for other parameters details.

-4. Advance monitoring can be enabled/disabled by changing host status with PUT/PATCH request against **/api/zabbix-hosts/<uuid>/**.
+4. Instance advanced monitoring can be enabled/disabled by changing host status with PUT/PATCH request against **/api/zabbix-hosts/<uuid>/**.

-5. TODO: Describe how to get is advance monitoring hosts that are connected to particular resource.
+5. If instance is already monitored - host will appear in <related_resources> with tag advanced.

-6. TODO: Describe host edit operations.
+6. Instance advanced monitoring can be configured with PUT/PATCH request against **/api/zabbix-hosts/<uuid>/**.